eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 If you want to place the files in a different location, you need to update the path in the corresponding configuration files.
 That is the `source:path` setting in the migration files.

+### CSV file preparation

+In some cases, the CSV files need to be manually updated in order to avoid a large amount of custom processing.

+#### policies.csv

+The SUMMARY_TEXT column has been used to store the policy number value, but not in all cases.
+A separate POLICY_NUMBER column needs to be created and populated with only policy number values, while the SUMMARY_TEXT column should contain only true summary text.

+#### policies_types.csv

+Since there are only 4 policy types, the csv file has been manually created from scratch.
+It's highly unlikely these values will change before the final migration, so this file can be used as is in the repo.

+#### policies_categories.csv

+**TODO:** This file may need to be manually created based on a review of the hierarchy in POG.
+The data needed to discover the 2nd-level categories is not provided in the content export.
+(POWR-1282)

 ### Running the migrations

 The Migrate Tools module provides drush commands to run the migrations.
 The order of commands is important!